UniprJRC/FSDApapers/Simpleselect/ArticleReplicabilityCodes/_README.txt

 % This folder relates to the paper:
-% "A practically efficient and extensible fixed-pivot selection algorithm".
+% "﻿A practically efficient fixed-pivot selection algorithm and its extensible MATLAB suite".
 % It contains the new functions discussed in the paper and the code to
-% reproduce the results reported in the figures and the tables.
+% reproduce the results reported in the figures and the table.
 %
-% The new functions are:
+% The novel functions are:
 % - quickselectFS.m     (root folder)
 % - quickselectFSw.m    (root folder)
 % - quickselectFSmex.c  (dep_mex folder)